SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/index.md

 * Webinar reminder and follow-up
 * Cross sale (follow up after purchase)

+* Lead capturing​
+* Lead nurturing campaigns​
+* Up/cross sell to existing customers​
+* Onboarding and adoption​
+* Event sign-up processes, incl reaching out via SMS​
+* Reminders​
+* Other customer journey related automation

 ## Flow steps

 A flow may have multiple steps.
 Once a participant completes a step, they move to the next.
 Participant status is reassessed before any action in a step.

 ## Workflow

+Marketing automation follows roughly this workflow:

+1. Plan your communication​.
+1. Create the content​.
+1. Build the flow.
+1. Define steps and actions.
+1. Set goals and track success.
+1. Monitor and analyze​.

+However, flows support different ways of working​.
 Plan and create content before the flow is set up, then connect already prepared content to a specific flow.
-Or, begin by setting up the flow, leave room for the 3 emails which will come from content writers later.
+Or, begin by setting up the flow and leave room for the emails, which will come from content writers later.

 ## Where can you find flows?